-Inspections & Maintenance of Equipment Equipment Inspections Stockpersons must inspect all equipment on which the livestock rely on a daily basis, such as water troughs, feeding facilities, fans, and especially the milking equipment, whether the equipment is manual or automatic.
+Inspections & Maintenance of Equipment

+M48 Equipment Inspections Stockpersons must inspect all equipment on which the livestock rely on a daily basis, such as water troughs, feeding facilities, fans, and especially the milking equipment, whether the equipment is manual or automatic.
 Stockpersons must also perform routine, scheduled maintenance as defined in the SOPs.
-Where a defect is found (whether on inspection or at any other time): ☐ It must be rectified immediately, with records kept of the nature of the ☐ Yes defect and how the defect was repaired; or M48 /3 ☐ No If the defect cannot be rectified immediately, the records must detail the □ N/A measures as specified in the SOPs that the stockperson followed in order to safeguard the animals from suffering unnecessary pain or distress as a result of the defect.
+Where a defect is found (whether on inspection or at any other time): It must be rectified immediately, with records kept of the nature of the defect and how the defect was repaired; or If the defect cannot be rectified immediately, the records must detail the measures as specified in the SOPs that the stockperson followed in order to safeguard the animals from suffering unnecessary pain or distress as a result of the defect.
 These measures must be maintained until the defect has been rectified.
-Routine maintenance must be performed per the equipment manufacturer's recommendations, with records kept.
-Inspections of Water Systems Records must be kept showing the following: ■ Water availability must be checked daily: ☐ Water delivery must be monitored to make sure water is provided at all ☐ Yes times, that is, the water delivery must keep pace with the demand of the M49 maximum number of ewes who are able to drink at the same time; ☐ No /3 ☐ The water source must not contain contaminants such as elevated levels N/A of feed, algae, manure, pathogens, etc.; and ☐ Samples of water must be taken and recorded periodically to help ensure that water quality is acceptable for sheep.
-State or local water quality requirements must be followed.
-Inspections and Maintenance of Milking Machines Milking machinery/ the milking system must have a documented, routine maintenance and cleaning plan.
-Proper application, function, and maintenance of the milking machinery must be ensured by practicing the following: ☐ Under- and over-milking must be avoided.
-Appropriate teat cup liners must be used. ☐ Teat cup liners must be checked daily and damaged/rough teat liners must ☐ Yes M50 be replaced. ☐ No /3 Liners must be exchanged according to manufacturer's recommendations. □ N/A ☐ Pulsation rate release/squeeze ratio must be checked and corrected regularly. ☐ The vacuum regulator must be functioning correctly and prevent vacuum ☐ All milking equipment should be cleaned and disinfected between milking sessions Inspections of Auxiliary Power Supply Records must be kept showing that the auxiliary power supply (such as a standby generator), is available on-site and is tested weekly under load. with the outcome of the test documented. ☐ Yes Records must show that the auxiliary power supply has sufficient capacity M51 /3 ☐ No to operate critical equipment such as fans, feeders, waterers, and lights for N/A the duration of the outage.

-Auditor note: An Auxiliary Power Supply is not required for sites that rely on manually operated equipment.
+Routine maintenance must be performed per the equipment manufacturer's recommendations, with records kept. ☐ Yes☐ No☐ N/A /3 M 49 Inspections of Water Systems Records must be kept showing the following: Water availability must be checked daily; Water delivery must be monitored to make sure water is provided at all times, that is, the water delivery must keep pace with the demand of the maximum number of does who are able to drink at the same time; The water source must not contain contaminants such as elevated levels of feed, algae, manure, pathogens, etc.; and Samples of water must be taken and recorded periodically to help ensure that water quality is acceptable for goats.
+State or local water quality requirements must be followed. ☐ Yes☐ No☐ N/A /3 M50 Inspections and Maintenance of Milking Machines Milking machinery/ the milking system must have a documented, routine maintenance and cleaning plan.
+Proper application, function, and maintenance of the milking machinery must be ensured by practicing the following: Under- and over-milking must be avoided.
+Appropriate teat cup liners must be used.
+Teat cup liners must be checked daily and damaged/rough teat liners must be replaced.
+Liners must be exchanged according to manufacturer's recommendations.
+Pulsation rate release/squeeze ratio must be checked and corrected regularly.
+The vacuum regulator must be functioning correctly and prevent vacuum fluctuation.
+All milking equipment should be cleaned and disinfected between milking sessions ☐ Yes☐ No☐ N/A /3 M 51 Inspections of Auxiliary Power Supply □ Records must be kept showing that the auxiliary power supply (such as a standby generator), is available on-site and is tested weekly under load, with the outcome of the test documented. □ Records must show that the auxiliary power supply has sufficient capacity to operate critical equipment such as fans, feeders, waterers, and lights for the duration of the outage. ➤ Auditor note: An Auxiliary Power Supply is not required for sites that rely on manually operated equipment ☐ Yes ☐ No ☐ N/A /3